IFS - An Evidence-Based Therapy System

 Each month you will get teachings from contributing IFS lead trainers that will take you through different areas of learning, applications, exercises, and case studies.

-You can watch all of the training videos at your leisure (including the live calls with demos and case consults) and everything in the site.
+You can watch all of the videos at your leisure (including the live calls with demos and case consults) and everything in the site.
 Everything will be downloadable except demos to protect confidentiality.

 6. Engaging Private Facebook Community